ashish-shr/Mall-Info-Sys/README.md

 # Mall Information System 🏬

 The Mall Information System is a technology-driven solution that automates and streamlines administrative tasks in shopping malls.
-It allows mall administrators to manage stores, user accounts, and provide detailed information to visitors.
-The system improves efficiency, communication, and enhances the overall shopping experience.
+It allows mall administrators to manage stores, and user accounts, and provide detailed information to visitors.
+The system improves efficiency, and communication, and enhances the overall shopping experience.

 ## Features 🎯